 Anyone in Ohio, who has been addicted to prescription opioid pain killers and has suffered an overdose or has had a loved die from painkillers, has legal rights to a file an opioid lawsuit claim against those responsible.
 Helping any victims in the state of Ohio, we understand your states problem with pain pills flooding your state, and we intent to hold those companies and distributors accountable.

-The opioid lawyers and attorneys at Hood National Law Group are now investigating Ohio opioid class action lawsuit claims.
+The opioid lawyers and attorneys at National Injury Help are now investigating Ohio opioid class action lawsuit claims.
 There could be substantial cash claims from settlements in these lawsuits.

 If you’ve had a Ohio family member overdose or die from an opioid pain medications, regardless of the type or brand name of the drug, can take action and file a lawsuit claim against the manufacturer or distributor of these drugs.

 The opioid crisis in Ohio is at epidemic levels and needs to be fixed as a nation.

 When trying to understand the current state of the opioid addiction problem in Ohio it’s important to understand how this opioid epidemic came to be.
 It didn’t happen overnight.

 Since the 1990s big powerful pharmaceutical companies began aggressive and potentially fraudulent marketing schemes to drive sales of opioid based drugs like OxyContin.

 Anyone who lives in Ohio and has had an opioid painkiller prescription and has suffered an overdose or worse can submit a lawsuit claim.
 Even though we are in the investigation phase, we feel that enough is enough and we intend to hold those companies and distributors responsible for the pain and continued suffering of our American citizens.

 What drugs are responsible for opioid overdoses or deaths?

 The most popular prescription based pain medications are: